 Top 7 advantages of conducting clinical trials in Romania

-The increased interest in Romania for clinical trial is not without sound reasons.
-There are several factors that provide great advantages to Romania in conducting clinical trials.
+The increased interest in Romania for clinical trials is not without sound reasons.
+Several factors provide great advantages to Romania in conducting clinical trials.

 - High patient availability